Emmy-github-webdev/emma-pbl/Terraform/project17.md

 }
 ```

-Before Applying, if you take note, we gave refrence to a lot of varibales in our resources that has not been declared in the **variables.tf** file.
+Before Applying, if you take note, we gave reference to a lot of varibales in our resources that has not been declared in the **variables.tf** file.
 Go through the entire code and spot this variables and declare them in the **variables.tf file**.

 <br>